 People don’t connect with logos—they connect with stories that mirror their inner world.

-From Nike’s Heroic drive to Dove’s Innocent compassion, great brands speak a symbolic language older than words.
+From Nike’s heroic drive to Dove’s innocent compassion, great brands speak a symbolic language older than traditional advertising.

 Drawing on Jungian psychology, this guide explores how archetypal patterns shape perception, trust, and emotional connection.